 Classroom teachers will handle the first level of behavioral concerns with a student which include violations of the school or teacher's classroom rules that disrupt classroom operations, but are not disrespectful or disobedient to the teacher.
-The teacher's corrective action may include the following: counseling with the student; a classroom behavior improvement plan, parental conferences; referrals to counselor or guidance office; restricting the student from classroom privileges, such as recess or other non-instructional activities; assigning the student additional academic responsibilities such as homework or special projects; or any other actions which are determined appropriate by the teacher.
+The teacher's corrective action may include the following: counseling with the student, implementing a classroom behavior improvement plan, hosting a parental conference, referral to counselor or guidance office, restricting the student from classroom privileges such as recess or other non-instructional activities, assigning the student additional academic responsibilities such as homework or special projects, or any other actions which are determined appropriate by the teacher.
 When behavior is excessive, disrespectful to the staff and peers, the student will be referred to the school administrator.

 The school administrator will determine the appropriate discipline step for the offense when a student is referred from the teacher to the office.
-This is a general guide and does not restrict the administrator from making other appropriate discipline decisions.
+This is a general guide and does not restrict the administrator from making other appropriate discipline decisions that are not listed on this ladder and not listed on the offenses list.
 Student behavior events will be logged into the student's Behavior Tab within the school's NASIS database by a school administrator or his/her designee.
 These recorded behavior events may be used as documentation should the student be referred to the District Discipline Review Committee or if there is an appeal of a disciplinary decision.
-Due Process is ensured at all steps.
+Due Process is ensured and documented at all steps.